 Google Search Console's New Generative AI Report: What It Shows (and What It Doesn't)

 For two years, the biggest blind spot in AI search has been measurement: your content was showing up inside Google's AI Overviews, but Search Console lumped those appearances in with everything else, so you couldn't see them separately.
-That's finally changing.
-Google is rolling out a dedicated Generative AI features report in Search Console, one of the most-requested features in the tool's history.
+That changed on June 3, 2026, when Google announced a dedicated Generative AI features report in Search Console, one of the most-requested features in the tool's history.
 Here's exactly what it does, the real limits of this first version, and how to use it without over-reading the data.

 What is the new Generative AI report?